apel/apel.github.io/documentation/index.md

 ---
 layout: document
 title: Documentation
-subheading: Project and User Documentation.
+subheading: Project and user docs
 ---

 Welcome to the documentation page for the APEL Project.